The best things to do in Bend for September

 Summer concerts at Hayden Homes Amphitheater in Bend, Oregon.

-The Hayden Homes Amphitheater still has several shows on the docket in September.
-Earlier sunsets mean less time spent squinting and fanning yourself in the hot sun.
-Pay attention to the start time on your ticket, since shows tend to start earlier as the sun sinks sooner.
-I also suggest biting the bullet and paying twelve bucks to rent one of their chairs, which gets your backside up off the cold, damp grass.
+Earlier sunsets this time of year mean less time spent squinting and fanning yourself in the hot sun.
+Pay attention to the show time on your ticket, since performances tend to start earlier as the sun sinks sooner.
+I also suggest biting the bullet and paying 12 bucks to rent one of their chairs, which gets your backside up off the cold, damp grass.

 For a special musical treat, head west for the time-honored tradition of the Sisters Folk Festival.
 It’s a multi-day event featuring a celebration of acoustic music, cultural arts, and some of the biggest names in folk and bluegrass.

 Other spots worth checking for live music this time of year: Flights Wine Bar, Oregon Spirit Distillers, The Grove, and Suttle Lake Lodge, where you’ll enjoy stellar views and great tunes.
-Scope out Visit Bend’s event calendar to see what’s happening while you’re here.
+The Volcanic Theatre Pub still has a few free shows lined up for its Cascade Equinox Summer Jam.

 Indoor rock climbing at Circuit Bouldering Gym.

+But things can change on a dime, so it’s smart to have indoorsy backup plans in case poor air quality drives you indoors.
 Plan a fun family outing at the High Desert Museum where both indoor and outdoor exhibits brim with native wildlife, indigenous art, interactive exhibits, and natural history.

 Book a date night at one of Bend’s award-winning restaurants and prepare to be wowed by harvest-fresh food this time of year.